 Bibliography for attending students

-IMPORTANT: All texts and documents presented in class and made available to students on AULA WEB (and possibly also on the teams platform) are part of the bibliography.
+IMPORTANT: ALL TEXTS AND DOCUMENTS presented in class and made available to students on the AULA WEB are an integrative part of the "PROGRAMMA DI STUDIO"

 Bibliography for non-attending students